 A repository of recent scholarly activities documents the public contributions of the entire NMU faculty.

 "Northern has supported multi-faceted projects that foster student learning while promoting faculty creativity and scholarship.
-CAPS has hosted African performers who appear in classes, concerts and faculty and student produced music programs and documentaries."
+CAMS has hosted African performers who appear in classes, concerts and faculty and student produced music programs and documentaries."

-Dr. Louise Bourgault (Communication and Performance Studies),
+Dr. Louise Bourgault (Communication and Media Studies),

 2008 NMU Excellence in Scholarship Award Recipient